welch-lab/liger/README.md

 We have also designed LIGER to interface with existing single-cell analysis packages, including [Seurat](https://satijalab.org/seurat/).

+Read our [preprint](https://www.biorxiv.org/content/early/2018/11/02/459891) for a more complete description of the methods and to see examples of other analyses.

 ## Usage
 For usage examples and guided walkthroughs, check the `vignettes` directory of the repo.